 -- In Vernon: The Annual Vermont Yankee Home for the Holidays Craft Fair and Vernon Elementary School Basket Raffle, Book Fair and Luncheon will be held on Friday, Nov.
 30, from 4 to 8 p.m. and Saturday, Dec.
 1, from 9 a.m. to 3 p.m. at the Vernon Elementary School, Governor Hunt Road, Vernon.

 Fifty regional artisans will offer beautifully-crafted items for sale.
 Proceeds will benefit Terril Watson/Linda Watson Masters Scholarship Fund and Vernon Elementary Spirit Club.
 Admission is free.

 -- In Brattleboro: Building a Better Brattleboro is hosting its annual Tree Lighting in Pliny Park on Nov.
 30, at 5:30 pm.
 Families can welcome Santa to town and enjoy the downtown light displays, windows, and decorations including special lights for the Brooks House.
 Seasonal music will be supplied.

 -- In Brattleboro: Santa Claus will visit the Gibson Aiken Center on Main Street at 1:00 p.m. on a tractor provided by The Robb Family Farm and escorted by the Brattleboro Police and Fire Departments.
 Children can visit with Frosty, Santa and his Elves and have their picture taken for a donation.
 "Santa’s Workshop" will be open for children to decorate Christmas cookies which are donated and made by "The Hideaway" at Brattleboro Union High School.
 Also, the BUHS Band will be there playing Christmas tunes.
-This event is for children of all ages.

 For more information, call 802-254-5808.